 Once made, the election lasts for the longer of 2 years after the date of the decedent’s death or, if a federal estate tax return is required to be filed (IRS Form 706), the date which is 6 months after the date of final determination of estate tax liability (generally considered the date of the closing estate tax letter received by the estate).
 Code § 645(b)(2).

 If no election is made, the qualified revocable trust is a separate trust for income tax purposes unless another exception applies.
-As the election is not automatic, practitioners must confirm whether a qualified revocable trust made the election by reviewing the initial fiduciary income tax return filed by the decedent’s estate.

 What is a “Grantor Trust”?